tonykyo3232/Online-File-Manager/README.md

 **Checking list:**

-* Backend
+Backend
-- Connect Maven Spring Boot to MondoDB (Localhost)
+- [x] Connect Maven Spring Boot to MondoDB (Localhost)
+- [x] Able to list files and folders in a list of JSON format
-- Able to list/upload/delete files and folders
+- [x] Able to upload/delete files and folders

-* Frontend
+Frontend
-- Listing top-level and spec-level folders and files
+- [x] Listing top-level and spec-level folders and files
+- [x] Able to go back previous folder
+- [] Able to create folders
+- [] Able to delete folders
+- [] Able to see file's content
+- [] Able to upload files
+- [] Able to download files